clareaulab/CARPNN/workflows/Boltz/README.md

 ### `08b_run_rosetta_array.sh`

 A convenience script that runs `08_run_rosetta.sh` over a list of directories.
-The `-no_relax` flag can also be specified here.
+The `-no_relax` flag can also be specified here to skip relaxing the structure to improve runtime.

 - The `CARPNN_DIR` variable should be updated to the path to this CARPNN installation directory